Need help getting your program started?

-The Activation grant is designed to get you started in the Be Connected Network, and for the funding, we expect partners to register at least 30 older people over 10 months (15 if located in outer regional, remote or very remote areas) on the Be Connected Learning Portal.
+The Activation grant is designed to get you started in the Be Connected Network, and for the funding, we expect partners to register the minimum number of learners as per your grant term on the Be Connected Learning Portal or through CaptureIT.

 Funding can be spent on anything that will help you support older Australians to gain digital skills, including new devices, broadband fees, or expenses for digital mentors or volunteers.

-Activation grants are available until August 2019, with applications assessed and funding awarded on a monthly basis.
+Activation grants are assessed and funding awarded on a monthly basis.

 Upgrading technology to better help your community

 Derrinallum Library spent their Activation grant funding on new equipment to maximise the benefit of resources already in the library.

 In order to apply for this funding, you must: